dhigley6/PAX2/README.md

 %tensorboard --logdir logdir
 ```

-This will open some interactive plots which one can use to assess whether enough iterations have been run, as described in [1].
 The variables have the same definitions as above.

+This will open some interactive plots which one can use to assess whether enough iterations have been run.
+The stopping criterion used in [1] was to run iterations at least equal to four times that where the validation root mean squared error is minimized (the error determined between the estimated RIXS spectrum convolved with the measured photoemission spectrum and a different measurement of the PAX spectrum recorded under otherwise identical conditions).

 ### Visualizing results

-The package includes some functions for plotting deconvolution results for conveinence. plot_photoemission and plot_result can be run on fitted instances of LRFisterGrid or LRDeconvolve while plot_cv only runs on instances of LRDeconvolve.
+The package includes some functions for plotting deconvolution results for conveinence. `plot_photoemission` and `plot_result` can be run on fitted instances of `LRFisterGrid` or `LRDeconvolve` while `plot_cv` only runs on instances of `LRDeconvolve`.

 ```
 pax_deconvolve.plot_photoemission(deconvolver)